What’s your voting plan? Share to inspire others!

 6. Know Your Rights

-Before heading to the polls or requesting a mail-in ballot for this fall's election, make sure you know your rights as a voter.
+Before heading to the polls or requesting a mail-in ballot, make sure you know your rights as a voter.

-- You’re eligible to vote in the 2020 presidential election if you meet these three criteria: Over 18, registered to vote, a resident of your state.
+- You’re eligible to vote if you meet these three criteria: Over 18, registered to vote, a resident of your state.

 - Note: residency does not mean “permanent address.”
 If you are experiencing homelessness or between homes, you may still be able to meet your state’s general residency requirements.